 Of course, for OET, there are a couple of other skills for you to practise.
-Part A requires you to listen to a consultation.
+Part A requires you to listen to a consultation and Par B to conversations between professionals or a professional and a patient.
 The best way to practise this, if you have access to native speakers, is to take off your headphones and listen in to other people’s conversations.
 You want to hear the way English speakers maintain a conversation: how they respond to each other, how they change topic, how they agree or disagree with each other’s views.
 You also want to listen to the expressions lay people use: the idioms and phrases they use to discuss sensitive subjects for example.
 These will all provide you with good practice for the content of Part A.

 Finally, you need to build up your ability to write as you listen.
 Doing the two skills at once will take practice.
 It is especially important that you don’t stop listening as you write so you don’t miss key details that are part of the answer.
 This will be practice you need to do when you are not moving around and you can access pen and paper.